How to Face Your Fears and Start Living Your Dream

 When this happens, you need to have a system to end the doubt.
 Like my vision board and affirmations, these are good ways to help silence your inner critic.
 Also being on group boards and connecting with people in your same position help to encourage you when you start to doubt.

 DON’T let yourself fall into a cycle of putting off your dreams.

 You want to keep shooting for your dreams!
 Don’t let yourself fall into a cycle of procrastination or excuses to put off your pursuit.
 The best way to do this is to have your goals written out for you to remember.
 I use this 90 day goal sheet to help keep my focus.

-And if you’re struggling with what career path to take, check out my article on the different options out there to pick your path.
-Also, ask yourself these questions if you’re still struggling.
+And if you’re struggling with what career path to take, check out my article on the different career options out there to pick your path.
+Also, ask yourself these questions to choose your career path if you’re still struggling.
 Then get your own goals sheet so you can keep yourself motivated on your path to achieving your dreams.

 For a long time I made excuses and procrastined about stepping into my dream of being a fashion designer and illustrator.
 I had a fear of failure and success.
 But TODAY I decided to stop procrastinating and making excuses and putting off my dreams.
 So I went to a fashion school and signed up for my first course in patternmaking.
 YES, AND I start on September 15th.
 I’m very excited to start on my dream.
 Thank You very much for this website.

 Yes!!
 Congratulations 🙂 That’s such exciting news.
 I’m so glad you’ve found these posts motivating.
 I can’t wait until your designs are available for everyone to see! 🙂